top of page

 What does Jesus say to God in verses 41-42?
 What do his words say to you?

-In John 5:25, Jesus had said that the hour is coming, and is now here, when the dead will hear his voice and live.
+In John 5:25, Jesus said that the hour is coming, and is now here, when the dead will hear his voice and live.
 How is the raising of Lazarus a foreshadowing of everything that Jesus has been saying for the last several chapters?

 How does Jesus want to bring his resurrection life into your life today?